zack-jack/pedal-planner-api-v1/README.md

 Documentation of API routes is done using [Swagger UI](https://swagger.io).

-The documentation is located in the [Pedal Tetris API v1 Spec repo.](https://github.com/zack-jack/pedal-tetris-api-v1-spec)
+The documentation is located in the [Pedal Planner API v1 Spec repo.](https://github.com/zack-jack/pedal-planner-api-v1-spec)

 ### update docs